WassimmhX/profile-Summary/README.md

 - Ollama for providing the AI text generation capabilities
 - FastAPI for the robust backend framework
 - React and Tailwind CSS for the modern frontend implementation

+## Acknowledgments

+- Ollama for providing the AI text generation capabilities
+- FastAPI for the robust backend framework
+- React and Tailwind CSS for the modern frontend implementation

+## License

+This project is developped by Lost Programmers.
+## Contact
+wmaharsia@gmail.com